Can Grammarly Replace an Editor?

 alt=""

-But I have yet to witness a conversation between Grammarly and a writer to discuss details, like their target audience and the tone they’re trying to strike.
+But I have yet to witness a conversation between Grammarly and a writer about details like their target audience and the tone they’re trying to strike.

 Writers who collaborate with editors usually go through many rounds of editing.